yld/rails4_prime_stack/README.md

 This is a Rails 4 base application for quick and easyly bootstrapping an application with up to date comptaibles gems and easy upgrade using the improvents of a common trunk.

-It does not rely on thr/Rails template but on git branching/rebasing for rails stack upgrade.
+It does not rely on the Rails templates but on git branching/rebasing for rails stack upgrade.

 ## Objectives